How Tunisia Is Changing: From Transition to Momentum

 Stronger engagement from skilled individuals

 Professionals, creators, and entrepreneurs are engaging more directly with the local system.
+This movement is sustained by the same human foundation shaping the country’s longer-term direction.

 Momentum is not a sudden surge.
 It is a consistent increase in activity, and it is now visible.